-Most witnesses who have braved the cemetery at night describe a floating green light flitting around between the headstones and also say that they have heard a number of strange noises including what sounds like headstones being knocked over!
+Most witnesses who have braved the cemetery at night describe a floating green light, flitting around between the headstones and others say that they have heard a number of strange noises, including what sounds like headstones being knocked over!

 4 – Louisville Palace Theatre